-A specialist in white collar crime, civil and criminal asset forfeiture, civil and public law proceedings regarding the criminal process.
-Having prosecuted cases for the state at the highest level he now has a thriving practice in private prosecution cases and has been involved in a number of substantial private prosecutions for fraud in the last 3 years, acting for both the private prosecutor and the defence.
+Andrew Bird is a specialist in white collar crime, civil and criminal asset forfeiture, and civil and public law proceedings regarding the criminal process.
+Having prosecuted cases for the state at the highest level he now has a thriving practice in private prosecution cases, particularly those involving allegations of fraud.
+He has acted for both the private prosecutor and the defence.
 He was first junior to David Perry QC in D Limited v A EWCA Crim 1172, where the Court of Appeal overturned a Judge’s terminating ruling and gave guidance in relation to a number of issues including motive and conduct in private prosecutions.
 In early 2019, led by Jonathan Laidlaw QC he represented a defendant to a private prosecution for fraud and successfully argued for the dismissal of all charges.
 In between, he continues his practice as a leading junior in cases involving public law challenges to the criminal and investigative processes.

-Ranked as a star Individual in Chambers and Partners in the fields of POCA work and asset forfeiture (all circuits) and also ranked in Chambers and Partners in financial crime.
-He is ranked in the Legal 500 as a Tier 1 leading individual in the Legal 500 in the field of POCA and asset forfeiture (London Bar).
-He is also ranked in Who's Who at the UK Bar in the field of asset recovery work.
+Andrew is ranked as a star Individual in Chambers and Partners in the fields of POCA work and asset forfeiture (all circuits) and also ranked in Chambers and Partners in financial crime.
+He is ranked in the Legal 500 as a Tier 1 leading individual in the field of POCA and asset forfeiture (London Bar).
+Andrew is recognised in Who's Who Legal at the UK Bar in the field of asset recovery work.

 ‘Excellent at proceeds of crime because of his knowledge of the area.’

 Legal 500 2019.